 Abstract.
 Mobile ad hoc networks are characterized by a lack of a fixed infrastructure and by node mobility.
-In these networks data transfer can be improved by using mobile nodes as relay nodes.
-As a result, transmission power and the movement pattern of the nodes have a key impact on the performance.
+In these networks data transfer is accomplished by using mobile nodes as relay nodes.
+As a result, transmission power and movement pattern of nodes have a key impact on the performance.
 In this work we focus on the impact of node mobility through the analysis of a simple one-dimensional ad hoc network topology.
 Nodes move in adjacent segments with reflecting boundaries according to Brownian motions.
-Communications (or relays) between nodes can occur only when they are within transmission range of each other.
+Communications (or relays) between nodes may only occur when they are within transmission range of each other.
 We determine the expected time to relay a message and compute the probability density function of relaying locations.
 We also provide an approximation formula for the expected relay time between any pair of mobiles.